merlos/prostata/README.md

 ### Name Validation
 - Names must be unique across all stat types
+- Names can only contain lowercase letters, digits and underscore (i.e [a-z0-9_])
-- Reserved words: "timer", "counter", "ratio", "attribute"
+- Names cannot use reserved words: "timer" "timers", "counter", "counters" "ratio", "ratios", "attribute" and "attributes"
 - Raises `NameExists` if name is already used
-- Raises `NameNotAllowed` for reserved words
+- Raises `NameNotAllowed` for reserved words or invalid names

 ## Exceptions

-- `NameNotAllowed`: When using reserved names
+- `NameNotAllowed`: When using reserved or incorrect format names
 - `NameExists`: When name is already in use
 - `NameNotExists`: When accessing non-existent stats